-Windows 10 v1803 has introduced a new feature, eye-tracking technology, which lets you control your mouse cursor, type using the on-screen keyboard and also communicate with people using text to speech.
+Windows 10 has introduced a new feature, eye-tracking technology, which lets you control your mouse cursor, type using the on-screen keyboard and also communicate with people using text to speech.
 Targetted towards audiences who need special assistance, this feature uses a special hardware-based camera to achieve this.
 In this guide, we will learn how to use Windows Eye Control in Windows 10.

 List of supported eye control devices:

-Like I said above, this feature uses special hardware, and there are only a few compatible devices.
+This feature uses special hardware, and there are only a few compatible devices.
 It includes hardware from EyeTech and Tobii.
 While EyeTech lists only TM5 Mini, Tobii includes Eye Tracker 4C, EyeX, Dynavox PCEye Plus, EyeMobile Mini & Plus, PCEye Mini and Explore, and I-Series+.

 The device tries to figure out where you are looking at the screen, and then turn into a mouse cursor.
 Next, as you move your eyes, it can figure out the changes.

 Enable Eye Control in Windows 10

 Eye Control can be enabled by going to Settings > Ease of Access > Eye control and select Turn on eye control.
 This will open LaunchPad which is like a control panel from where you can perform various functions like right-click, left-click, task view and more.

 To select one of the buttons on the launchpad, you need to keep looking at it and keep looking for a specific amount of time.
 Microsoft calls it Dwelling, and the amount of time is called dwell time.
 You can also pause the eye control if you’re doing something like watching a movie and don’t want your eye movements to accidentally select buttons on the launchpad.

 How to control the mouse using Eye Control

 First, dwell to look at the Precise mouse button on the launchpad.